 A guidance circular for social landlords and an information booklet for tenants on the existing rules are available.
 Tenants can also download an application form:

 Hard copies of the circular and booklet are also available and can be obtained through the Scottish Government, by contacting email@example.com.
 There are no hard copies of the application form, which is only available for download.
-Please note that applications should only be made on this form and any stocks of the old application form (APP1) should be disposed of.
+Please note that applications should only be made on this form and you should dispose of any stocks of the old application form (APP1).

 Separate guidance for local authorities on the designation of pressured areas is available.